anmoltyagi1/c1_anmoltyagi/README.md

 3. **Run the Application:**

-   - Run `npm start` in the project directory to start the backend server.
+   - Run `npm start` in the server directory to start the backend server.
-   - Navigate to the `client` directory and run `npm start` to start the React frontend.
+   - Navigate to the `frontend` directory and run `npm start` to start the React frontend.

 4. **Usage:**
    - Access the application in your web browser.